TheRealChezZak/Discord-user-bot-ID/README.md

 A list of a user bot that joins random Discord servers.

 Note: There is some IDs that they are the same
+---
+This project is will not active anymore because I can't find any bots
+---

 ## The story of these bots